 The Enable the FTP layer will activate Joomla!'s FTP layer, which forces the Joomla! core and several conforming extensions to write to your site's files using FTP instead of direct file access through PHP.
 This is designed to work around permissions issues with the majority of shared hosts.
 If you had to use Kickstart's Use FTP option or if you uploaded the extracted files manually through FTP you must enable it and go through these settings, unless your host told you that they are using suPHP.

 The rest of the FTP settings are exactly the same as those you had to fill in Kickstart:

-Host name Use the domain name to access your site's FTP server supports plain FTP.
-If your host tells you to use port 22 - which is used only by SFTP - it won't work.
+Host name Use the domain name to access your site's FTP server work.